cisco-ie/cisco-gnmi-python/tests/README.md

 # Tests

-> You should've clone this project/repo, if not run the below command in your terminal:
+> You should've cloned this project/repo, if not run the below command in your terminal:
 ```
 git clone git@github.com:cisco-ie/cisco-gnmi-python.git
 ```